packpaul/chess4net/PosDB/ReadMe.txt

 -O	generate only opening lines.
 -X	generate extended opening lines.
 -X+ generate extended opening lines with simple positions.
+-S	use in opening lines statistical estimation for prunning.
 -R	use <referenced base> as a base for references.
 -T  build move tree DB.
+-G  include only unique games from PGN data.
+-L  log file.

 PGN Example: